 As mentioned earlier, horseshoeing prevents the animal’s hooves from wearing out too fast.
 This can be particularly beneficial for horses that perform weight-bearing tasks like carriage pulling.

-Some equestrians have claimed that horseshoeing plays an important role in improving the animal’s performance.
+Some equestrians have claimed that horseshoeing plays an important role in improving the horse’s performance.
 This is particularly true in horses that take part in high-impact sporting events like cross country and high-level jumping.

 Shod horses usually perform better in these events compared to barefoot horses.

-One of the key benefits of horseshoeing is that it adds strength and durability to the animal’s hooves.
+One of the key benefits of horseshoeing is that it adds strength and durability to the horse’s hooves.
 This helps to protect the hooves and minimize the likelihood of injury when undertaking intensive work or riding on hard surfaces.

 Provides Additional Support to Animals With Medical Issues